-Action Consideration Responsibility Complete Notify nearest available Support Vessel to commence surveillance Current Santos on hire vessels or Vessels of Opportunity (VOO) can be used.
-AIS vessel tracking is available through ER intranet page OSC Operations Lead Source additional contracted vessels if possible need for assistance Logistics Team Leader Initial Actions Record surface slick location and extent, weather conditions, and marine fauna.
-Complete vessel surveillance forms, located in Appendix E and provide to OSC (Level 1 spills) or IMT (Level 2-3 spills) Photographic images are to be taken where possible and included with surveillance forms Trained observers will not be available immediately - photos and locations will provide initial information that can be interpreted by IMT Vessel Observers Relay surveillance information (spill location, weather conditions, marine fauna sightings and visual appearance of the slick to the IMT within 60 minutes of completing vessel surveillance Initial reports to the IMT may be verbal (followed by written transmission) if the vessel is out of range or has no facilities for transmitting forms Vessel Master and/or OSC Actions Review surveillance information to validate spill fate and trajectory Planning Team Leader/GIS Ongoing Actions Use available data to conduct operational NEBA and confirm that pre-identified response options are appropriate Environment Unit Lead

-Action Consideration Complete Use monitor and evaluate data to periodically reassess the spill and modify the response (through the IAP), as required Surveillance data is useful in updating the Common Operating Picture Planning Section Chief
+Action Consideration Responsibility Complete Notify nearest available Support Vessel to commence surveillance.
+Current Santos on hire vessels or Vessels of Opportunity (VOO) can be used.
+Automatic Identification System (AIS) vessel tracking is available through ER intranet page.
+On-Scene Commander Operations Section Chief Source additional contracted vessels if required for assistance.
+Logistics Section Chief Initial Actions Record surface slick location and extent, weather conditions, and marine fauna.
+Complete vessel surveillance forms, located in Appendix E and provide to On-Scene Commander (Level 1 spills) or IMT (Level 2 spills).
+Photographic images are to be taken where possible and included with surveillance forms.
+Trained observers will not be available immediately - photos and locations will provide initial information that can be interpreted by IMT.
+Vessel Observers Relay surveillance information (spill location, weather conditions, marine fauna sightings and visual appearance of the slick) to the IMT within 60 minutes of completing vessel surveillance.
+Initial reports to the IMT may be verbal (followed by written transmission) if the vessel is out of range or has no facilities for transmitting forms.
+Vessel Master and/or On-Scene Commander suo Review surveillance information to validate spill fate and trajectory.
+Planning Section Chief/ GIS ing Actions Use available data to conduct operational NEBA and confirm that pre-identified response options are appropriate.
+Environment Unit Leader Ongoing Use monitor and evaluate data to periodically reassess the spill and modify the response (through the IAP), as required.
+Surveillance data is useful in updating the Common Operating Picture.
+Planning Section Chief